-This article describes how you can update your iPhone or iPad to the latest version of iOS remotely.
+This article describes how you can request device users to update their iPhone or iPad to the latest iOS/iPadOS version.

-If you're searching how to update apps, check Updating managed iOS apps.
+If you're searching for how to update apps, check Updating managed iOS apps.

-- iOS versions older than 10.3 require that devices are DEP-enrolled and have no passcode.
+- iOS versions older than 10.3 require that devices are enrolled using Apple's Automated Device Enrollment (ADE) and have no passcode.

-- iOS versions 10.3 and newer do not require DEP-enrollment, and if there is a passcode on the device user must enter it to start the update.
+- iOS versions 10.3 and newer do not require ADE enrollment, and if there is a passcode set, the user must enter it to start the update.

 The status of the action can be seen from the Management > Action log page or from the device action log.

 The status is "Downloading" until the device has finished the download.
 After that, the status is "Installing" until the update has been successfully installed.
 "Completed" means that the update was applied successfully.